 Cinematic Market Adjustments

-VRNow Summit started with market overviews and general introductions into the actual situation of VR, mostly focussing on Local Based Entertainment and film related marketing segments.
-Cinematic VR saw quite some setbacks in recent weeks: Oculus Animation Studio closed, JauntVR went out of business, NextVR layed off a lot of staff, IMAX VR could not achieve satisfying results, Mobile VR and 360° panorama videos could not make a break through, and major players and manufactorers retreated from these critical areas.
+VRNow Summit started with market overviews and general introductions into the actual situation of VR, mostly focussing on Local Based Entertainment and film-related marketing segments.
+Cinematic VR saw quite some setbacks in recent weeks: Oculus Animation Studio closed, JauntVR went out of business, NextVR laid off a lot of staff, IMAX VR could not achieve satisfying results, Mobile VR and 360° panorama videos could not make a breakthrough, and major players and manufacturers retreated from these critical areas.

 Some critical remarks did not really curb the enthousiasm but opted for a more realistic understanding of VR in this framework: too many VR enthousiasts may be taken away by their fascination for the technology, while underestimating the constraints and demands of such retail business operations.